 Within the last several years there has been a greatly increased demand for primary cells in both HIV and immunological research.
 There are multiple reasons for this.
 There has been a shift in the field from the use of cell lines to primary cells for research.
-For example, during the transition from primary cell to transformed cell line, critical signal transduction pathways are altered, which complicates the extrapolation of data to primary cells.
+For example, during the transition from primary cells to transformed cell lines, critical signal transduction pathways are altered, which complicates the extrapolation of data to primary cells.
 Moreover, certain cell types, such as dendritic cells (DC), do not have cell lines that faithfully model their activities, necessitating the use of primary cells.
 Lastly, certain experiments require cells with a particular genotype or HIV status.
 Transformed cell lines are popular because they are inexpensive, require little expertise to use, and are easy to propagate; the major goal of this Immunology Core service is to make primary cells as accessible and easy to use as transformed cells.

 Table 1.
 Typical Cell Request